To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 See more of Somo in our comparison tables, where you can also read one of our specialist's Quick Expert Review on Somo.

-Size, history and types of loans: Assetz Exchange has completed total lending of £25 million.
+Size, history and types of loans: Housemartin has completed total lending of £28 million.
 That's since it started in 2019.

-This is certainly an odd one out in P2P lending in property in the UK, in that Assetz Exchange effectively sets up multiple, bankruptcy-remote borrower companies itself and lets out the properties.
+This is certainly an odd one out in P2P lending in property in the UK, in that Housemartin effectively sets up multiple, bankruptcy-remote borrower companies itself, buys the properties and lets them out.

 Each separate company houses one loan.
-Thus Assetz Exchange is not one borrower, with the risk of bad debts of one loan contaminating the other, but instead becomes multiple borrowers, with segregated risks.
+Thus, Housemartin is not one borrower, with the risk of bad debts of one loan contaminating the other, but instead becomes multiple borrowers, with segregated risks.

 Lender losses: There have been no lender losses.